 In November 2008, Judge Montero was elected as District Judge in the Sixth Judicial District Court, Department II.
 In addition to his judicial duties within this district, Judge Montero currently chairs the North Central Region Judicial Council and serves as a representative on the Judicial Council of the State of Nevada.
 Furthermore, Judge Montero is a Nevada delegate to National Conference of State Trial Judges of the American Bar Association, serves on the Nevada Children’s Justice Act Taskforce, and is a member of the Administrative Office of the Court’s Leadership Summit Planning Committee.

 Since the Sixth Judicial District was split by the Nevada Legislature on July 1, 2015, Judge Montero is the only judge presiding over the Sixth Judicial District of Nevada.
 His caseload is now comprised of every civil and criminal case that originates in or proceeds to the District Court level in Humboldt County.

-All inquiries about the judicial calendar, Judge Montero’s availability, and hearing transcripts and digital recordings may be directed to Kathy.
+All inquiries about the judicial calendar, Judge Montero’s availability, and hearing transcripts and digital recordings may be directed to Elisha.

 Specialty Court Coordinator

 Gabrielle J. Carr was appointed as the Court Master for the Sixth Judicial District Court in November, 2017.
 Ms. Carr graduated with a Bachelor of Science in Business Administration with an Emphasis in Marketing from California State University, Sacramento in 1990.
 After receiving her undergraduate degree, Ms. Carr studied for her Juris Doctor Degree from Whittier School of Law in Southern California.
 Ms. Carr passed the Nevada State Bar in 1993, prior to finishing law school in December, 1994.
 Ms. Carr was on the Dean’s Honor List in both her undergraduate and graduate programs.